maurits-out/spring-boot-movie-mashup/README.md

 ```

 ## Decomposition
-The application is composed into a number of micro services according the [Aggregator Pattern](https://dzone.com/articles/design-patterns-for-microservices).
+The application has been composed into a number of micro services according the [Aggregator Pattern](https://dzone.com/articles/design-patterns-for-microservices).
 These services are:

 - Movie Mashup
 - Movie Recommender